Nikhila1712/StackOverflow-Annual-Developer-Survey/README.md

    Visualization: Bar chart of the LearnCode column.
 5. How does the employment status (Employment) distribution look among developers?
    Visualization: Scatter plot of the Employment column.
+# Conclusion
+This repository provides a comprehensive analysis of the Stack Overflow Developer Survey data, highlighting key insights into developers' demographics, education, work preferences, and compensation.
+The visualizations and analyses can be further extended to explore additional aspects of the dataset.